Welcome to the homepage of

 - the dictionary

-- a comprehensive guide to writing systems
+- a comprehensive, if not always accurate, guide to writing systems

 On-Line Encyclopedia of Integer Sequences